 - i.
-Tenured faculty;

-- ii.
-Tenure track faculty;

-- iii.
-Lecturers, senior lecturers, clinical educators and senior clinical educators.
+Tenured faculty; - ii.
+Tenure track faculty, who have greater than one (1) full-time year of service at the University; iii.
+Lecturers, senior lecturers, clinical educators and senior clinical educators who have greater than one (1) full-time year of service at the university.